 Kappeler’s original calls explicitly for “Tom gin” in equal parts with vermouth, very much in the “martini” model of the time.

 The three dashes of Bénédictine very nearly get lost in the mix.
 In this drink, the liqueur is in the category of “secret ingredient,” raising the flavors of other elements to a different level.
 It’s sort of like the little pinch of salt that you add to a sour to take the edge off the acidity and raise the brightness of the fruit.
 Chefs will recognize the idea, too — a little salt, a little anchovy paste, a little bitters added to the mix, and other flavors start to light up.

-(Anyone who has followed Cold Glass for a while knows that Bénédictine isn’t my favorite liqueur, and that there are only a handful of Bénédictine cocktails that have made the cut here, but I have to admit that Bénédictine makes this drink — it is definitely the anchovy paste of the Ford cocktail.)
+(Anyone who has followed Cold Glass for a while knows that Bénédictine isn’t my favorite liqueur, and that there are only a handful of Bénédictine cocktails that have made the cut here, but I have to admit that Bénédictine is what makes this drink work — it is definitely the anchovy paste of the Ford cocktail.)

 The drink’s formula looks almost the same as a Martini’s, but the Ford is definitely not a Martini.
 Where the Martini emphasizes crisp, cold brightness, the Ford is lush and introspective, with the Tom gin’s sweetness and the Bénédictine’s herbality bringing out the complexity of the vermouth and the liqueur.
 The old-school proportions further emphasize the soft herbality of the vermouth.

 The garnish plays an important part in the Ford’s overall flavor.
 The orange oils expressed across the surface provide the first impression as you raise the drink, and in the sip, a bright balance to the sweetness, herbality, and sense of weight in the other ingredients.
 The orange bitters finesses that balance.